wemrysi/quasar/README.md

 A view can be mounted at any file path.
 If a view's path is nested inside the path of a database mount, it will appear alongside the other files in the database.
 A view will "shadow" any actual file that would otherwise be mapped to the same path.
 Any attempt to write data to a view will result in an error.

+#### Caching

+View mounts can optionally be cached.
+When cached a view is refreshed periodically in the background with respect to its associated `max-age`.

+A cached view is created by adding the `Cache-Control: max-age=<seconds>`  header to a `/mount/fs/` request.

+Cached views are retrieved via `/data/fs` and include a `Expires: <http-date>` header informed by `max-age`.
+A resonablly provisioned server will keep cached views fresh.
+If it does fall behind it will serve the stale cache with a `110` HTTP status.
+The `Expires` header is absent from non-cached views.

 ### Module mounts

 If the mount's key is "module" then the mount represents a "virtual" directory which contains a collection of SQL Statements.
 The Quasar Filesystem surfaces each SQL function definition as a file despite the fact that it is not possible to read from that file.
 Instead one needs to use the `invoke` endpoint in order to pass arguments to a particular function and get the result.